 4.6.
-The Scheme is consistent with the UK Police Pensions Regulations 1987, subject to modifications.
-However, changes to the UK Scheme only apply in the Isle of Man if the PSPA agrees with the proposed change and consultation has taken place with affected members, their representatives, Treasury and the Department of Home Affairs prior to approval being sought in Tynwald for the Scheme amendment.
+The Scheme is consistent with the UK Police Pensions Regulations 2006 and Police Pensions (Amendment) Regulations 2009 with modifications.
+However, changes to the UK Scheme only apply in the Isle of Man if the PSPA agrees with the proposed change and consultation has taken place with affected members, their representatives, Treasury, relevant Departments and Boards prior to approval being sought in Tynwald for the scheme amendment.